Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacanalysis.md

 Once the idbac_analysis_workflow is complete, you have the ability to analyze your data through:

-  __i) Interactive IDBac Analysis:__ Choose analysis parameters to visually analyze your dataset.
+  __i) Interactive IDBac Analysis:__ Choose parameters and visually analyze your dataset.
+See '4) Interactive IDBac Analysis' below for more details.

   __ii) Database Search Summary:__ Compare protein spectra of your unknown isolate against our database of characterized bacterial strains and obtain similarity scores.